tombosmansibm/isam_playbooks_public/README.md

 You can copy the directory into your playbook directory .
 The plays will need to be adapted to your variables !

+This is provided as-is , without any support or warranty, although you are free to contribute.

 ---------------------------
 Tom Bosmans